 The love of Allah is required in looking to have children.
 Allah has announced this as the means by which mankind usually. and this Ummah explicitly will continue to exist.
 Allah said:

 “Mothers nurse their babies two whole years for those who wish to complete their nursing.
 Upon the one for whom the baby was born is her food and her clothing in equitable and proper terms.
 No soul will be emburdened beyond its ability.

 No mother may be harmed on account of her child nor is any father by his child and the heir chargeable in the same way.
 If the two parents] decide on weaning by mutual agreement and consultation, there is no blame on them.

 And if you decide on a wet-nurse for your children, there is no blame on you provided you pay what you offered equitably and properly.
 And fear Allah and know that Allah sees well all that you do.”
 [Quran 2:233]

 The love of Prophet Muhammad (SAW) is also required in looking for to have children because he (SAW) said:

 “Marry the loving and the fertile for I will outdo the nations with you [r numbers].
 (In another version: “…for I will outdo the prophets with you [r numbers] on Qiyama.”)

-With looking for children is also the looking for of the great blessing of a virtuous offspring who makes dua for you after your death or the intervention of a child who dies before reaching adulthood.
+Looking for children is also looking for the great blessing of a virtuous offspring who makes dua for you after your death.
+Also the intervention of a child who dies before reaching adulthood.
 From Abi Sa’id that the women said to the Prophet Muhammad (SAW), “Reserve for us a day.”
 So he (SAW) preached to them and said,

 “Any woman who had three children die will find them to be a protection for them from the fire.”
 One woman asked, “And two?”
 He (SAW) said, “And two [as well].”